Is Print on Demand Worth it? The Pros and Cons of a POD Business

 The range of products that can be printed on is enormous, from t-shirts to mugs and duvets to hoodies.
 If you can imagine a product that needs an image to sell it, you can be sure that a company is already making it.

 The POD business model is simple to set up and requires no inventory.
-You make the custom design and they are printed and dispatched when the order comes in.
+You make the custom design and the products are printed and dispatched when the order comes in.

 Some POD sites are standalone marketplaces while others integrate into an eCommerce site, whether it’s on your own website or another third-party site such as Etsy or Amazon.